Governance Hosting Governance Operating model 4 min read

 FM Doctor can help test the governance assumptions, ownership gaps, data boundaries, and support burdens sitting behind AI deployment choices in regulated environments.

-When the decision reaches beyond one tool or supplier, the Full AI Readiness Assessment Report gives leadership a more defensible view of what the organisation can realistically support.
+When the decision reaches beyond one tool or supplier, the AI advisory services give leadership a more defensible view of what the organisation can realistically support.